alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ## 5. Package mirrors
 ### When to deploy mirrors
 A full set of Tier 2 mirrors take around 4 days to fully synchronise with the external package repositories, so you may want to kick off the building of these mirrors before deploiying your first DSG.

+### Prerequisites
-Note that you will need a DSG full config JSON file present covering each Tier you want to deploy mirrors for.
-See the [0.
+Note that you will need a DSG full config JSON file present covering each Tier you want to deploy mirrors for.See the [0.
 Define DSG Configuration](../../new_dsg_environment/azure-runbooks/dsg_build_instructions#0.-Define-DSG-configuration) section of the [DSG deployment guide](../../new_dsg_environment/azure-runbooks/dsg_build_instructions) for instructions on creating these full configuration files.

 ### Deploying package mirrors